-PaymentBackend.get_urls() '''
+PaymentBackend.get_urls()

 should return a list of URLs (similar to urlpatterns), to be added to the URL resolver when urls are loaded.
-These will be namespaced with the url_namespace attribute by the shop system, so it shouldn't be done manually.
+These

+'''

 Security

 In order to make your payment backend compatible with the SHOP_FORCE_LOGIN setting please make sure to add the @shop_login_required decorator to any views that your backend provides.